-Tomoka C. I. reported, in the 12 months prior to the audit, seventy-two background checks were performed of persons hired or promoted who may have contact with inmates.
-During the on-site visit, the Auditor reviewed eighteen personnel files of new hires, employees with tenure, and those with specialized training.
-Each file contained the required documentation to include thorough background investigations, which were completed as required and in accordance to Florida Department of Corrections Procedure 208.049 and Florida State Statute 408.809.
+Florida State Prison reported, in the 12 months prior to the audit, one hundred ninetynine background checks were performed of persons hired or promoted who may have contact with inmates.
+The Auditor reviewed personnel files of sixteen new hires and recent promotions and included employees with tenure, and those with specialized training.
+Each file contained the required documentation to include thorough background investigations, which was completed as required and in accordance with Florida Department of Corrections Procedure 208.049 and Florida State Statute 408.809.

-Upon review of the policies and review of personnel files and upon completion of the interview conducted with the Human Resources Staff, Tomoka C. I. demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+Upon review of agency policies and review of personnel files and upon completion of the interviews, Florida State Prison demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.